 How to apply for NSFAS funding:

-- A certified copy of your ID
+- A certified copy of your ID or an unabridged birth certificate

 Some banks require surety or a guarantor, someone who will guarantee to repay the loan if you fail to do so.
 For further information, contact your local bank or visit its website.